-The image time series suggests that between 27 July and 13 August, the glacier advanced westward before the calving caused rapid retreat of the ice front to its position on 19 August.
+The image time series suggests that between 27 July and 13 August, the glacier advanced westward before the calving caused the rapid retreat of the ice front to its position on 19 August.

 The history of this last calving event is also revealed in images taken by Sentinel-2A on 6 and 16 August.

-Jakobshavn glacier drains 6.5% of the Greenland ice sheet, producing around 10% its icebergs.
+Jakobshavn glacier drains 6.5% of the Greenland ice sheet, producing around 10% of its icebergs.
 This amounts to some 35 billion tonnes of ice that calve every year.

 Icebergs are often so large that they cannot float away easily.
-They remain, sometimes for years, stuck on the bottom in shallower areas of the fjord until they finally melt enough to disperse, break into pieces or are pushed out by icebergs coming up from behind.
+They remain, sometimes for years, stuck on the bottom in shallower areas of the fjord until they finally melt enough to disperse, break into pieces, or are pushed out by icebergs coming up from behind.